rackerlabs/docs-offerings/docs/api-reference/methods/get-volume-grids.rst

        - ``GBP``: British Pound Sterling
        - ``AUD``: Australian Dollar
        - ``EUR``: Euro
-       - ``HKD``: Hong Kong Dollar
    * - volumeGrids.\ volumeGrid.\ *gridType*
      - String
      - The type of grid.
-By default only ``STANDARD`` grids are returned.
+By default, only ``STANDARD`` grids are returned.
    * - volumeGrids.\ volumeGrid.\ *gridVersion*
      - String
-     - The version of the commit grid.
+     - The version of the volume grid.
    * - volumeGrids.\ volumeGrid.\ *gridStartDate*
      - String
-     - The date and time that the commit grid begins.
+     - The date and time that the volume grid begins.
    * - volumeGrids.\ volumeGrid.\ *gridEndDate*
      - String
-     - The date and time that the commit grid ends.
+     - The date and time that the volume grid ends.
    * - volumeGrids.\ *link*
      - Object
      - An info block that contains details about the link for the volume grids.